RaSTuS26/RPi_TimeMachine/README.md

 - Not sure on the restrictions to importing data to /html/weather-forecast.html, I use an OpenHAB3 forecast page, but I suppose any external URL will also work (though untested).

+- Please note, Mackay is 30-40kms from my actual location, hence minor descrepencies, it just happens to be the nearest official Australian Bureau of Meteorology weather station to me.

+- All changes now referenced in CHANGELOG

 - The bottom Underlined texts in following screenshots are links are to the other page (two pages in total).

-- All changes now referenced in CHANGELOG

 Screenshots: